Plugin Development Tutorial¶

 Rack renders SVGs at 75 DPI, and the standard Eurorack 1HP module size is 128.5mm x 5.08mm, 5.06” x 0.2”, or 380px x 15px.

 Note: The Rack renderer is currently only capable of rendering path and group objects with solid fill and stroke.
 Gradients are experimental and might not work correctly.
 Text must be converted to paths.
-Clipping masks, clones, symbols, CSS outside style attributes, etc. are not supported.
+Clipping masks, clones, symbols, CSS other than a few style attributes, etc. are not supported.

 Add widgets to the panel including params (knobs, buttons, switches, etc.), input ports, and output ports.